Updated: Jul 28

 5. Pratyahara - control of the senses

-Pratyahara , meants drawing the senses away from their objects.
+Pratyahara , means drawing the senses away from their objects.
 The senses are the windows to the external world, all the senses keep feeding the mind with the sensations they receive from their objects.
 More the sensory impulses received by the mind more it will remain engrossed, puzzled in interpreting and responding to them.
-Pratyahara, the fifth step of ashtanga yoga is about subjugating the sense organs to will of the mind.
+Pratyahara, the fifth step of Ashtanga yoga is about subjugating the sense organs to the will of the mind.
 The mind gets to command over the senses and not otherwise which is a crucial prerequisite to a successful meditation.

 In pratyahara the senses are drawn back from their objects so that they no more receive information to be fed to the mind.
 The mind as a charioteer can pull the strings of the horses, senses, when ever he needs the chariot , citta, to slow down.
 Pratyahara is the mastery of the mind over the senses, the mind learns how to control the senses.
 In case the charioteer doesn't know the right way to control the horses, they can inflict damage on the charioteer, as well as the passersby.

 Prati is a Sanskrit word which is equal to back in English, ahar means to take in, or withdraw in when translated similarly.
-Once the body and the prana is taken under control by following the previous four steps of ashtanga yoga, the practitioner now withdraws the mind from its senses.
+Once the body and the prana is taken under control by following the previous four steps of Ashtanga yoga, the practitioner now withdraws the mind from its senses.
 When one doesn't want to be disturbed one can withdraw the mind from its senses for concentrating it on the object of meditation.
-The mind withdraw from the objects of the senses and fix the senses on the mind itself, as the senses can be functioning in blank they need some object to remain enervated.
+The mind withdraw from the objects of the senses and fix the senses on the mind itself, as the senses can't be functioning in blank they need some object to remain enervated.

 Thus pratyahara is the practice of steadying the mind on one object after withdrawing it from other objects.
 The practice of Shanmukhi mudra is a very effective practice in training the mind for abstraction or pratyahara.